stephanj/rag-genie/README.md

 ## About

-The RAG Genie, an LLM RAG prototype to test and evaluate your embeddings, chun splitting strategies using Q&A and evaluations.
+The RAG Genie, an LLM RAG prototype to test and evaluate your embeddings, chunk splitting strategies using Q&A and evaluations.

 https://github.com/stephanj/rag-genie/assets/179457/e154a2ba-b031-4c62-adb4-fc87c7d448da